jbcodeforce/aws-studies/docs/infra/index.md

 * One or more security groups
 * A MAC address
 * We can create ENI independently and attach them on the fly (move them) on EC2 instances for failover
-* Bound to a specific availability zone (AZ), you cannot attach ENI to an EC2 instance in a different AZ.
+* Bound to a specific availability zone (AZ), We cannot attach ENI to an EC2 instance in a different AZ.

 [New ENI doc.](https://aws.amazon.com/blogs/aws/new-elastic-network-interfaces-in-the-virtual-private-cloud/)